hyosung11/Launch-School/Courses/journal.md

 07:55 Time for breakfast.

 09:01 The little things are the things to keep track of when solving problems.
 My right elbow feels sore right now.
 Not good.

+12:29 I figured out maxSequence without looking at the solution.
+Some things are sticking.
+Yes!